Synopses of AIA Trust White Papers

 Fiduciary Duty

-A synopsis of the AIA Trust white paper, Undertaking A “Fiduciary Duty”: Crucial Legal & Professional Considerations for Architects, outlining how to avoid the “fiduciary” label, especially at the contracting stage, thereby avoiding lawsuits for this potentially dangerous claim.
-Click here for the synopsis.
+Undertaking A “Fiduciary Duty”: Crucial Legal & Professional Considerations for Architects, outlines how to avoid the “fiduciary” label, especially at the contracting stage, thereby avoiding lawsuits for this potentially dangerous claim.

 Ownership Transition